HarryTortus/OrbitalShapes/README.md

 Orbital Shapes is an interactive simulation that lets you explore the fascinating world of gravity.
 Create your own celestial dance by placing shapes onto the canvas, each with its own gravitational pull.
 Watch as they interact, creating mesmerizing patterns and orbital paths.
 Experiment with different sizes, colors, and movement styles to discover unique and beautiful results.

-## How to Play

-1. **Start/Pause/Reset:** The simulation begins in a paused state.
-Use the "Play" button to start the simulation, the "Pause" button to stop it, and the "Reset" button to clear the canvas and reset all parameters.
+## Getting Started

-2. **Placing Shapes:** Click anywhere on the black canvas to add a shape.
+1. **Place Shapes:** Click anywhere on the black canvas to add a shape.
+Experiment with different sizes and positions.
-3. **Shape Selection:** Choose from three different shapes by clicking on the icons in the bottom right corner.
+2. **Shape Selection (Optional):** Choose from three different shapes by clicking on the icons in the bottom right corner.
+If you don't select a shape, a circle will be the default shape.
-4. **Shape Size:** Adjust the size of the shapes using the "Size" slider.
-Larger shapes have greater mass and exert a stronger gravitational pull.
-5. **Color and Movement:** Each shape is randomly assigned a color, rotation, movement direction, and speed.
-6. **Global Gravity:** Control the overall gravitational force in the simulation using the "Gravity" slider.
-This affects all shapes equally.
-7. **Movement Style:** The default movement is linear.
-Use the "Randomize Movement" slider to create more erratic and unpredictable movement patterns.
+3. **Adjust Parameters (Optional):** Use the "Size," "Gravity," and "Randomize Movement" sliders to adjust the properties of new shapes and the overall simulation environment.
+Experiment to see how these settings affect the gravitational interactions.
+Shapes are placed with a random color, rotation, movement direction and speed.
+4. **Start the Simulation:** Once you've placed some shapes and adjusted the parameters to your liking, click the "Play" button to begin the gravitational interactions.
+5. **Observe and Explore:** Watch as the shapes interact, creating mesmerizing patterns and orbital paths.
+Continue to experiment with different shapes and settings to discover new and interesting results.
+6. **Control the Simulation:** Use the "Pause" button to stop the simulation and the "Reset" button to clear the canvas and start over.

 ## Controls